fnichol/knife-server/README.md

 several different clouds/environments.
 The high level step taken are as
 follows:

-1. Provision or use a node and install the Chef Server software fronted by an Apache2 instance handling SSL for the API port (TCP/443) and the WebUI web application (TCP/444).
+1. Provision or use a node and install the Chef Server software.
+If it is a Chef 10 server, configure an Apache2 instance to front the server instance handling SSL for the API port (TCP/443) and the WebUI web application (TCP/444, if enabled).
 2. Fetch the validation key from the server and install it onto the workstation issuing the knife subcommand.
 The validation key will be installed at the path defined in the knife `validation_key` variable.
    If a key already exists at that path a backup copy will be made in the same directory.
-3. Create an initial admin client key called `root` in the root user's account on the server which can be used for local administration of the Chef Server.
+3. Create an initial admin user key called `root` in the root user's account on the server which can be used for local administration of the Chef Server.
+If it is a Chef 10 installation, an admin client key will be generated instead.
-4. Create an admin client key with the name defined in the knife `node_name` configuration variable and install it onto the workstation issuing the knife subcommand.
-The client key will be installed at the path defined in the knife `client_key` configuration variable.
+4. Create an admin user key with the name defined in the knife `node_name` configuration variable and install it onto the workstation issuing the knife subcommand.
+The user key will be installed at the path defined in the knife `client_key` configuration variable.
 If a key already exists at that path a backup copy will be made in the same directory.
+If it is a Chef 10 installation, an admin client key will be generated instead.

 **Note** `knife server bootstrap` can not be invoked directly; a subcommand must be selected which determines the provisioning strategy.